EchoMAV/docs/docs/echopilot_ai.md

 ### Accessing the Jetson via the console

 These instructions assume you have a Jetson module that is already flashed.
 If you have a new Jetson module that is not flashed, please see [Flashing a Jetson](#flashing-a-jetson-module-using-the-echopilot-ai) instructions.

+!!!
+WARNING

-> **WARNING**: Do not run the Jetson SOM without a heatsink.
+    Do not run the Jetson SOM without a heatsink.
 The module may be damaged or performance throttled.
 See connecttech.com for recommended active and passive heatsinks.

 1. Assemble the EchoPilot AI board with a Carrier Board, using 8mm standoffs between the two boards.
 2. If a Jetson Module is not already installed in the EchoPilot AI, install the module now.